blabber/oggfilter/README.markdown

 What is it?
 -----------
 oggfilter is a commandline tool used to filter a set of ogg/vorbis files.
 It checks certain properties defined via command line switches an returns all files matching the filter criteria.

 How can I use it?
 -----------------

+### Filter songs using playtime
-Filter all ogg/files for file playing longer than 2 minutes and shorter than 300 seconds:
+Filter all ogg/files for file playing longer than 2 minutes and shorter than 300
+seconds:

 `find . -type f -name '*.ogg' | oggfilter -l 2:00 -L 300`

 As you can see the playtime can be given in the form `minutes:seconds` or `seconds`.

+### Filter files with relative paths
 If you are piping the content of a m3u playlist using relative paths to oggfilter you can provide a base directory using the `-d` parameter.